101 Things To Do In The South Bay

 A hands-on indoor play space with construction-themed fun.

-Splash Pads & Pools to Cool Off
+Splash Pads & Pools In The South Bay

 Related: The Coolest Splash Pads And Pools Around LA